 When self-employed in Germany, your income from freelance activity vs. your income from trade and business activity will greatly differ.
 Therefore, it is important to check which kind of job you are hoping to perform in order to proceed with the correct business registration to avoid any negative consequences.

-Am I a freelancer or trade and business?
+Am I a freelancer or a trade and business?

 Extract of the catalog: